jadounrahul/kartsnms/doc/Developing/Validating-Code.md

 Rather than submit a pull request and wait for the results, you can run these checks yourself to ensure  a more seamless merge.

-> All of these commands should be run from within the librenms
+> All of these commands should be run from within the kartsnms
-> directory and can be run as the librenms user  unless otherwise noted.
+> directory and can be run as the kartsnms user  unless otherwise noted.

 Install composer (you can skip this if composer is already installed).

 `curl -sS https://getcomposer.org/installer | php`

-Composer will now be installed into /opt/librenms/composer.phar.
+Composer will now be installed into /opt/kartsnms/composer.phar.

 Now install the dependencies we require: